Python3pkg/Products.PloneGlossary/Products/PloneGlossary/README.txt

   Once a glossary is created, you can add your definitions to it.
   Definitions are a simple content type.
 Enter the word you want to define as the title and the definition of the word in the text body.
+You can also specify variants of the word.
+For example if you define the word yoghurt, you also want the variant yogurt or yoghourt to be valid.
 Definitions will be highlighted (like an acronym) when they appear elsewhere in your site. (see the ploneglossary configlet)

   Once you have a large number of definitions in your glossary, you can browse the glossary by the means of an alphabetic index, or perform a search with the